 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region.
-However, the signal increased at Porthmadog. - No indicators were triggered during the last reporting period. - There were no sampling issues during the last reporting period.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal has increased across the region.
+However, the signal decreased at Bethesda and Porthmadog. - The Rapid Increase indicator was triggered at Bangor Treborth and Pwllheli during the last reporting period. - There were no sampling issues during the last reporting period.